 8. Add ½ cup finely chopped onions.

-10. Then continue to saute as well as stir and cook until the onions become light golden or golden.
+10. Then continue to saute as well as stir and cook until the onions become light golden or golden on medium-low to medium heat.

 11. Then add the tomato-cashew-spices paste.
 The mixture will splutter if there is water in it, so be careful.

-14. Stir and saute this masala.
+14. Stir the ground spices.
+Saute this masala on low to medium-low heat.
 You will see the masala clumping and gathering around itself.

 Making Paneer Lababdar